nicola-decao/s-vae-tf/README.md

 Please cite [[1](#citation)] in your work when using this library in your experiments.

 ## Sampling von Mises-Fisher
 To sample the von Mises-Fisher distribution we follow the rejection sampling procedure as outlined by [Ulrich, 1984](http://www.jstor.org/stable/2347441?seq=1#page_scan_tab_contents).
-This simulation pipeline is visualized below:
+This simulation pipeline is visualised below:

 <p align="center">
   <img src="https://i.imgur.com/aK1ze0z.png" alt="blog toy1"/>